by Catherine Pratt

 3. Say, “Now tell me something positive.”

-Right after they've finished telling you some tragic story, say to them, "Now tell me a positive story" or "Tell me about something good that happened to you today."
+If the negative person is someone who only ever has negative things to say and can never see anything positive at all, you could try saying after they've finished telling you another negative story, "Now tell me a positive story" or "Tell me about something good that happened to you today."
 Some people have no idea how negative they’ve become.
 That's what they're surrounded by day in and day out so it’s just become a way of life for them.
 By being given the reminder, they may actually realize that being negative isn't the kind of person they want to be and may start to work on becoming more positive.
 Or, they may decide it's not worth telling you their horror stories because you'll ask them to think of something positive.
 Sob sisters (always whining, feel the world is against them, feel they're victims) will probably not find you very attractive to whine to anymore because you don't get sucked into their drama.

 Some people may react by saying something like, "Nothing good happened to me today."
 You can tell them, "I like to appreciate and be grateful for all the little things that happen to me every day.
 I got to work on time, I had a good breakfast this morning, I'm wearing my favorite shoes.
 I'm sure you have lots of things like that happening for you too."